wp-plugins/showbox/readme.txt

 Five easy steps::

 1. Launch your DropBox
-2. Move your images, photos in DropBox public folder
+2. Move your images, photos to DropBox public folder
 3. Input your login and password from your DropBox account in ShowBox widget admin page
 4. Input subfolder name (optional)
 5. Press Submit